Skip to Content Top

 5. Carbon Monoxide Poisoning:

 During the winter months, when heating systems run more frequently indoors, there is an increased risk of carbon monoxide poisoning.
 This colorless and odorless gas can be deadly if not detected early.
-To prevent carbon monoxide poisoning in your home this winter, make sure all fuel-burning appliances are properly vented outside and have working carbon monoxide detectors installed throughout your home.
+To prevent carbon monoxide poisoning in your home this winter, ensure all fuel-burning appliances are properly vented outside and have working carbon monoxide detectors installed throughout your home.

 Helping Personal Injury Victims & Their Families in Maryland and D.C.